We want our clients to feel spiritually uplifted during Ramadan, instead of worrying about their blood sugars. -Rahaf Al Bochi

 - Include carbohydrate, protein, and fat

 As medical professionals, Ramadan is a positive opportunity to increase awareness on managing diabetes.
 Want to learn how to set your clients up for success and allow them to focus on participating in Ramadan?
-Don’t miss the WN4DC symposium, a virtual conference in July.
-You can follow us on Facebook, Twitter, and Instagram.
+Learn more about weight neutral diabetes care by visiting the WN4DC symposium.
+The WN4DC Symposium offers in-depth courses, weight neutral coaching and the 2021 WN4DC Symposium.

 Jessica Long is a graduate student at Meredith College in Raleigh, NC.
 She is an avid reader of research, and her interests include eating disorders, intuitive eating, and approaching medical nutrition therapy (MNT) from a weight-neutral lens.
 She is especially intrigued by the intersection of diabetes and weight neutral care, having experience working with patients with diabetes in a primary care setting.
 She is currently spearheading a research project investigating intuitive eating in minority undergraduate populations.
 Jessica can be reached via email at [email protected]